ReviewMyContract.aiReview My Contract

 What to Do

 For each red flag above, your response should be the same: raise it during negotiation, not after signing.
 Red Flag 1 and 2 warrant direct negotiation — propose your home state or a neutral state.
 Red Flag 3 justifies asking why that state was chosen.
 Red Flag 4 and 5 warrant requesting alignment and simplification.
-Red Flag 6 is a quick fix — propose adding "without regard to its conflict of laws principles."
+Red Flag 6 is a quick fix — propose adding 'without regard to its conflict of laws principles.'
 Red Flag 7 requires adding one sentence (CISG exclusion).
 Red Flag 8 requires legal advice about your actual regulatory obligations independent of the contract.
+Red Flag 9 is grounds for refusing to sign or escalating to legal counsel.
+Red Flag 10 requires alignment of the two clauses before execution.

 Negotiation Strategies — A Tiered Approach